Oppkey/fastopp/README.md

 uv add fastopp
 uv run fastopp-startproject
+uv run python oppman.py runserver
+# open web browser to http://localhost:8000
-uv run python oppman.py runserver cp example.env .env # open in editor and add your own credentials
+cp example.env .env # open in editor and set OPENROUTER_API_KEY
+# can be used locally with only that one change
 ```

 If `uv run fastopp-startproject` fails, try